-A qualified business is any business other than a-
+A qualified business is any business that is not one of the following.

-- Business involving services performed in the fields of health, law, engineering, architecture, accounting, actuarial science, performing arts, consulting, athletics, financial services, or brokerage services. - Business whose principal asset is the reputation or skill of one or more employees. - Banking, insurance, financing, leasing, investing, or similar business. - Farming business (including the raising or harvesting of trees). - Business involving the production of products for which percentage depletion can be claimed. - Business of operating a hotel, motel, restaurant, or similar business.
+• A business involving services performed in the fields of health, law, engineering, architecture, accounting, actuarial science, performing arts, consulting, athletics, financial services, or brokerage services.

+- A business whose principal asset is the reputation or skill of one or more employees. - A banking, insurance, financing, leasing, investing, or similar business. - A farming business (including the raising or harvesting of trees). - A business involving the production of products for which percentage depletion can be claimed. - A business of operating a hotel, motel, restaurant, or similar business.